 Whether it’s attracted widespread acceptance within the scientific community.

-Courts have stated that plaintiffs need to provide sufficient evidence to illustrate that exposure to a toxin was a “substantial factor” in the development of their disease.
+Courts have stated that plaintiffs must offer sufficient evidence to show that their toxic exposure was a “substantial factor” in the development of their disease.
 If other parties’ actions were the predominant factor in bringing about the harm in question, then the defendant was not a substantial factor and not the legal cause of the plaintiff’s illness.

-Toxic tort cases can quickly spiral out of control in terms of time and cost.
-Consider asking an attorney for help determining causation – and if you haven’t looked, check out the Enjuris law firm directory.
+Toxic tort cases are massively complicated.
+Consider asking an attorney for help determining the elements of general and specific causation – and if you haven’t looked, check out Enjuris’ Colorado partner law firms!